datalab-org/datalab/pydatalab/docs/INSTALL.md

 To run *datalab*, you will need to install the environments for each component.

+As is typical of server applications, *datalab* is primarily tested on Linux.
+While unsupported, the instructions should also work on Windows (via [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install)) or macOS.
+For unsupported operating systems, we recommend the Docker-based installation instructions in [deployment.md](deployment.md).

 Firstly, from the desired folder, clone this repository from GitHub to your local machine with `git clone https://github.com/datalab-org/datalab`.
 If you are not familiar with `git` or GitHub, you can do worse than reading through the [GitHub getting started documentation](https://docs.github.com/en/get-started/start-your-journey/about-github-and-git).